 Under the Company's constitution, each Director is required to act in the best interests of the Company.
-Matters covered by the constitution include the appointment and removal of Directors, the minimum number of Directors, the quorum for Board meetings, meeting procedures, Directors' interests and Directors' remuneration and other benefits.
+Other matters covered by the constitution include the appointment and removal of Directors, the minimum number of Directors, the quorum for Board meetings, meeting procedures, Directors' interests and Directors' remuneration and other benefits.

 The Board has adopted a charter which contains the principles for the operation of the Board, a description of the functions and responsibilities of the Board and those functions that are delegated to management.
 Matters covered by this charter include Board composition, responsibilities of the Chairperson and individual Directors, conflicts of interest, Board meeting procedures and Board performance reviews.
 Provision is also made for the Board to delegate certain matters to committees.
-The Board is required to review its charter at least annually and the review for the current year has been completed.
+The Board is required to regularly review its charter and its continuing adequacy.